-If you do not want to walk you can take a tour through The Hague in a horse drawn “Golden Carriage” with a coachman and a footman, or go Dutch and see the city by bike.
+If you do not want to walk, you can tour The Hague in a horse-drawn “Golden Carriage” with a coachman and a footman, or share the cost and see the city by bike.

 This town isn’t only a city of Palaces.
 It also houses the Dutch Parliament and the European Court of Justice.

-A visit to “Het binnenhof” (The Inner Court) which is right in the center of the city is highly recommended.
+A visit to “Het binnenhof” (The Inner Court) which is right in the city centre, is highly recommended.

 The Binnenhof is the oldest part of The Hague.
-It is a cobble stoned square with a fountain with a statue of Count Willem the second, the founder of the city.
+It is a cobble-stoned square with a fountain and statue of Count Willem the second, the city’s founder.

-Behind the fountain you can see a gothic building, “De Ridderzaal”, (The Hall of Knights) which is open to the public.
+Behind the fountain, you can see a gothic building, “De Ridderzaal” (The Hall of Knights), open to the public.

 There is a permanent exhibition in the basement about the history of the King’s speech which takes place on the 3rd Tuesday of September every year.

-After admiring the exhibition you can climb the big spiral staircase that leads to the gallery of the Hall of Knights.
+After admiring the exhibition, you can climb the big spiral staircase leading to the Hall of Knights gallery.

 The city is well known for its exclusive art galleries and quirky antique and jewellery shops.

 Everything here is grand in style.
-There are nice parks and ponds and the city counts over 400 statues and sculptures.
+There are lovely parks and ponds, and the city counts over 400 statues and sculptures.

-These are bronze statues of historic figures and modern sculptures alike.
+These are bronze statues of historical figures and modern sculptures alike.

 There is even a statue by Pablo Picasso: the “Frog with umbrella”.
-The buildings are in Art Nouveau and Art Deco style or have been designed by famous Dutch architects to appease the rich upper-class in the city.
+The buildings are in Art Nouveau and Art Deco styles or have been designed by famous Dutch architects to appease the wealthy upper class in the city.